How to Connect REST and gRPC APIs to GraphQL Federation with Cosmo Connect

 The problem with the BFF approach is that instead of creating NxM connections between frontend and backend services, you've just moved the problem to the BFF layer, creating NxM connections between frontend and BFF services.

-Compared to the Backstage approach, the Supergraph makes API discovery, integration, and extension much easier.
+Compared to the Backstage approach, the federated graph makes API discovery, integration, and extension much easier.
 With a traditional Microservices architecture, you have to find the right service to solve your problem, then manually integrate each one into your product, similar to managing dependencies.
-With a Supergraph, all you have to do is search through the Schema and write a query.
+With a federated graph, all you have to do is search through the Schema and write a query.
 With the help of LLMs, that means that you write a single prompt and get a query back.
 In terms of extending the graph, you add new fields to the schema, implement them, and publish the changes to the Schema Registry (WunderGraph Cosmo).
 Once published, other users can use a prompt to build a query that includes the new field.

 But—and this is a big but— until now, the cost of creating a Supergraph was simply too high.